 - Swelling of the throat

-What should I do if my child has a reaction?
+What to do if your child has an allergic reaction:

-- Ask your doctor, nurse or health department to file a Vaccine Adverse Event Reporting System (VAERS) form, or call VAERS at (800) 822-7967.
+- Ask your doctor’s office to file a Vaccine Adverse Event Reporting System (VAERS) form or call VAERS at (800) 822-7967.

-- Call your local or state health department immunization program.
+- Calling your local or state health department immunization program.

 Copyright © American Academy of Family Physicians